-Exploring Christian Song will be published by Lexington Books in spring 2017, and will be available online via their own website, and online stores such as Amazon.
+Exploring Christian Song was published by Lexington Books in 2017, and is available online via their own website, and online stores such as Amazon.

 “Considering Christian Song in Context”